 What about a genre change, an Angus & Julia Stone disco album…?

 A: Yeah sure man, I’m not afraid of any of that stuff.
 If it feels like we’re in that headspace, it’s definitely something we can do.

 Photography: Yoshitaka Kono

 Stylist: Rebekah Roy

-Grooming: Evan Huang using Mac and Carol Joy
+Hair & Make-up: Evan Huang using Mac & Carol Joy

 Fashion Assistant: Lauren Mann